Deceptively Ingenious Vitamin D

 Brain Health

-Numerous studies have linked vitamin D deficiency with reduced brain and cognitive function.
-For example, studies suggest that vitamin D protects against dementia by helping to break down and sweep out Alzheimer’s disease-related proteins by enhancing blood flow to the brain.
+Numerous studies have linked vitamin D levels with brain and cognitive function.
+For example, studies suggest that vitamin D helps maintain healthy brain tissues by enhancing blood flow to the brain.
 Vitamin D also activates and deactivates enzymes in the brain that are involved in neurotransmitter production and nerve growth.

 Healthy Mood

-The sunshine vitamin has also been connected to sustaining a sunny mood and positive well-being throughout the year, even during seasonal changes in temperature and daylight that often sap our energy and dampen our outlook.
-An example of this is Seasonal Affective Disorder (SAD), which is a type of depression that’s related to changes in the seasons and begins and ends at about the same time each year.
-Most often SAD symptoms start in the fall and continue into the winter months, sapping a person’s energy and making them feel down in the dumps.
+The sunshine vitamin has also been connected to a sunny mood.
+Many individuals experience mood imbalances related to changes in the seasons.
+The mood effects of low vitamin D typically start in the fall and continue into the winter months, sapping a person’s energy and making them feel down in the dumps.

-Researchers with the National Institute of Mental Health believe that with less daylight in the winter, people with SAD often have lower vitamin D levels, which may hinder the production of the neurotransmitter serotonin, the “feel-good hormone.”
+Researchers believe that with less daylight in the winter, many people have lower vitamin D levels, which may impact the healthy production of the neurotransmitter serotonin, the “feel-good hormone.”

 Get the Sunshine Vitamin on Your Side

-With such a broad range of profound health benefits, it’s easy to see why you need to get enough vitamin D. One way to ensure that you are not deficient is by asking your healthcare practitioner for a vitamin D test.
+With such a broad range of profound health benefits, it’s easy to see why we need vitamin D to maintain full physical and mental wellness.
+The best way to check your status is by asking your healthcare practitioner for a vitamin D test.
 Ideally, your vitamin D intake should be personalized to your specific needs and lab results.

 If you determine that you need to add a D supplement to your routine, why not consider D3 + K2 Complex?
-It combines vegan sources of vitamins D3 and K2 along with fermented K1, plus an organic food complex of shiitake mushrooms, camu camu berry, collard greens, spinach, parsley, and cruciferous sprouts.
+It combines vegan sources of vitamins D3 along with fermented K1 and K2, plus an organic food complex of shiitake mushrooms, camu camu berry, collard greens, spinach, parsley, and cruciferous sprouts.
 Providing powerful immune and overall health benefits, without any added chemicals fillers or solvents, D3 + K2 Complex is the most innovative and high-quality D vitamin that you’ll find.